krishpatel1077/project1_cs3516/README.txt

 If more time was available, error fixes in the "shutdown" implementation, finalization of the "timeout" feature, and a fix to a small IP printing error in the admin log would be finished.

+We kindly ask for this to be graded according to our personal and rubric constraints.
+It was
+our best forward effort, especially considering the hard deadline and multiple other finals.